-NMLS is the sole system of licensure for mortgage companies for 54 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 58 state and territorial agencies.
+NMLS is the sole system of licensure for mortgage companies for 57 state agencies and the sole system of licensure for Mortgage Loan Originators (MLOs) for 60 state and territorial agencies.
+Several states also currently manage other non-depository financial services entities through the System, such as money transmitters, pawnbrokers, check cashers, and payday lenders.

 NMLS is also the system of record for the registration of depositories, subsidiaries of depositories, and MLOs under the Consumer Financial Protection Bureau’s Regulation G (S.A.F.E.
 Mortgage Licensing Act – Federal Registration of Residential Mortgage Loan Originators), published December 19, 2011.